How to get your book reviewed by a book reviewer. For free.

 Close the email politely and include all of your relevant contact information.
 Attach a book cover photo for extra points.
 Remember, people do judge books on their covers.

 Above all else, sound human and personable.
-Don’t send the same email to every blogger, tailor it.
+Don’t send the exact same email to every blogger, tailor it.
 Be professional but not stuffy.
-And definitely don’t insult the reviewer.
+And definitely don’t insult the reviewer or spell their name wrong.

 It’s weird that I have to say that but I do.